ThomasDaheim/GPXEditor/README.md

 - invert marked tracks
 - bugfixes to handle empty files, tracks, tracksegments
 - editor for <metadata> section in GPX 1.1
+- export as KML
+- show some track statistics

 Track optimization